-Lots of moms are intimidated by poetry, imagining that poets hide mysteries within their rhymes.
-They feel inadequate to plumb those depths sufficiently for insight and meaning, thinking their kids will not “get it” either.
+Lots of parents are intimidated by poetry.
+They feel inadequate (imagining that poets hide mysteries within their rhymes) to plumb the depths sufficiently for insight and meaning, thinking their kids will not “get it” either.
 High school poetry units often left many of us scratching our heads rather than savoring language.

 In the homeschool, you get to reclaim poetry as a legitimate tool of language arts.
 Poetry is all about the words: choices, sounds, relationships, punch.
 Poetry aims to get a message/story across within limits: meter, rhyme, alliteration or assonance (or both!), stanzas, numbers of words.
 It’s the Sudoku of language!